mkomisarova/dino-math-game/README.md

-# Math Practice Game
+# Dino Mental Math game

-A fun math practice game with real-time leaderboards powered by Firebase Firestore.
+A fun mental math practice game with real-time leaderboards and a dinosaur you can help win the gold medal. 🦖✨ I vibecoded this for my sister to make practicing math more fun.
+Try to beat my records! 🥇

 ## Features